Super Fighter Team

 Super Fighter Team is a video game production and publishing company whose primary focus is on producing and publishing new video games for unsupported systems such as the Genesis as well as for Windows.
 The company was founded in 2004 by salesman and entrepreneur Brandon Cobb and is based in San Diego, California.

-Super Fighter Team takes their name from a little-known brawler from the early 1990s, C&E Inc.'s Super Fighter, which was the first title acquired by the company.
+The company's name is derived from a Taiwanese fighting game, Super Fighter by C&E, which was the first title acquired by the company.
 The company has since acquired the rights to produce and publish various other titles that were well-known in other regions, but relatively unknown to the Western world.